IdzhansKhairi/IntroDataScience_RStudio/Shiny Project/README.md

 ## Shiny
 - Shiny is a web application framework for R
+- An open source R package that provides an elegant and powerful web framework for building web applications using R.
 - Shiny allows you to create a graphical interface so that users can interact with your visualizations, models, and algorithms without needed to know R themselves.
 - Using Shiny, the time to create simple, yet powerful, web-based interactive data products in R is minimized.
 - Shiny is made by the fine folks at R Studio.